14DAVEN18/softrbc-front/README.md

 ## How to start the project

-Run the following commands:
+Clone this repository in your computer in a location of your preference, then via CMD access the folder you just cloned and run the following commands:

 ### 1. `npm isntall`
 ### 2. `npm install antd`
 ### 3. `npm react-router-dom`

-## Available Scripts

-In the project directory, you can run:
+Once you've excuted the previous commands, you can start the project by running the command below:

 ### `npm start`